 The Vehicle is our starting point.
 Any transportation system takes into account the specific needs and capabilities of the vehicle to design a safe and effective system.
 In an active transportation system for kids, the vehicles are students walking, biking, using a wheelchair, or any other human powered form of movement to get to and from school.
 Students have design needs that are based on their physical capabilities, the way they prefer to travel, and their personal interests.
 Take a moment to think about how the design needs of a student walking to school might differ from that of an automobile.

-The Operations Plans are the supporting activities that must occur so that the system can operate effectively.
-There are many components of an operations plan.
-For instance, think again about taking the bus.
+The Operations are the supporting activities that must occur so that the system can operate effectively.
+Think again about taking the bus.
 What are the operations that help the system run smoothly?
 There is a phone application to show the different bus routes, a payment system on the bus, and a driver who has been hired and trained through a human resources department.
-The list goes on, but perhaps the most important part of an operations plan is that the different components work together to serve the end user.
 There are many operations in an active transportation system for kids.
-Among other things, families can use the map on this website to learn how they might get to school, which is informed by different types of community engagement, and they can receive Ride Smart Training to learn how to ride their bike safely.
+These include, but are not limited to, processes for community engagement, programming in-schools, neighbourhood planning, and data collection.
 Ultimately, these components are working together help more students use active transportation to get to/from school daily.